afrind/draft-rush/draft-kpugin-rush.md

 ingestion that runs on top of QUIC.

-RUSH was built as a replacement for RTMP (Real-Time Messaging Protocol) with the goal to provide support for new audio and video codecs, extensibility in form of new message types, multi-track support.
+RUSH was built as a replacement for RTMP (Real-Time Messaging Protocol) with the goal to provide support for new audio and video codecs, extensibility in the form of new message types, and multi-track support.
 In addition, RUSH gives applications option to control data delivery guarantees by utilizing QUIC streams.

-This document describes core of RUSH protocol, wire format, and QUIC mapping.
+This document describes the RUSH protocol, wire format, and QUIC mapping.

 # Conventions and Definitions